itsrucky/mpc-hc/Readme.md

 [![Coverity Scan Build Status](https://img.shields.io/coverity/scan/259.svg)](https://scan.coverity.com/projects/259)

-Media Player Classic - Home Cinema (MPM-HC) is a free and open-source (OSS) video and audio player for Windows.
+Media Player Modern - Home Cinema (MPM-HC) is a free and open-source (OSS) video and audio player for Windows.
 MPM-HC is based on the original MPC-HC project and contains many additional features and bug fixes.